bugdea1er/tmp/README.md

 RAII-wrappers for unique temporary files and directories that are deleted automatically for C++17 and later.

 Currently only works on UNIX-like systems because it uses functions similar to mktemp.
-Tested on linux and macOS systems.
+Tested on linux, macOS and FreeBSD.

 ## Examples